KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/data_organization/README.md

 * **`logs/`**: It is important to keep track of the commands you run and the specific pararmeters you used, but also to have a record of any standard output that is generated while running the command.

-Let's create a directory for our project by changing into `rnaseq` and then using `mkdir` to create the four directories.
+Let's create a directory for our project by changing into `dnaseq` and then using `mkdir` to create the four directories.

 ```
 $ cd ngs_course/dnaseq